·

 If you’re planning on visiting the Galapagos Islands you shouldn’t skip the mainland of Ecuador as well.
 It offers plenty of attractions and you won’t be disappointed.
 Not without a reason, Ecuador is probably my favorite country in South America and I’ve been almost everywhere on that continent.

 The only way to get to the Galapagos is to fly to one of two airports – Baltra and San Cristobal.
-Flights leave from Guayaquil or Quito (with a layover in Guayaquil), so my best tip would be to start in one of these cities.
+Flights leave from Guayaquil or Quito, so my best tip would be to start in one of these cities.

-The best way to score a cheap flight is a last-minute purchase 2-5 days before your departure.
-There are ALWAYS flights available and by making a last-second purchase at a local travel agency, you might be able to save up to $200.
+The best way to score a cheap flight is a last-minute purchase 2-5 days before your departure once you’re already in Ecuador.
+There are ALWAYS flights available and by making a last-second purchase at a local travel agency, you might be able to save up to $200 per person.

 Where to Go in the Galapagos on a Budget?